ilkkahanninen/petiole/packages/petiole/README.md

 import { createStore } from './petiole';
 const store = createStore(tree);
 ```

+You can also omit calling *createTree* and pass the tree structure straigh to *createStore*.

 Now we have everything together.
 The store object is actually a Redux store you are hopefully familiar already: